How to Become a Flight Nurse

 How Long Does It Take to Become a Flight Nurse?

-A large chunk of the time investment will come from nursing school.
-Depending on the route you choose, you can expect it to take two to four years.
+You can expect to spend two to four years earning your RN license, depending on the route you take (ADN vs. BSN).
 When you add in your nursing experience and flight nursing training, you’re looking at about nine years to become a flight nurse.

 Where Can a Flight Nurse Work?